atk/solid-register/README.md

 Add extensions to the compile.solid part of the solid-register configuration, as shown in the example above.

-### Rendering does not work with happy-dom

-Currently, there is an [issue](https://github.com/capricorn86/happy-dom/issues/451) in `innerHTML` support for template elements in happy-dom.
-Use jsdom or linkedom instead.

 ## Building solid-register

 You need to install the dependencies and run the `build` script